Ashiqulalam-Sadi/flutter_assignment_4/README.md

 # flutter_assignment_4
-Crud app with REST API
+Crud app with REST API.
 A new Flutter project for Ostad exam week 3 assignment.

 ## Getting Started